FAST-HEP/fasthep-flow/docs/examples/task_dependencies.md

-# Job Dependencies
+# Task Dependencies

-By default all jobs are run in sequence and each job takes the output of the previous job as input.
-However, you can specify dependencies between jobs to run them in parallel.
+By default all tasks are run in sequence and each task takes the output of the previous task as input.
+However, you can specify dependencies between tasks to run them in parallel.

 ```yaml
 tasks: